Bahareh0281/Computer_architecture_project/README.md

-# V-RISC Pipeline Processor Final Project
+# V-RISC Pipeline Processor (Computer Architecture Final Project)

 ## Overview
 This project involves the design and implementation of a V-RISC pipeline processor in a 5-stage pipeline using Verilog and the GEM5 simulation environment.
 The main objective is to compare the execution time of instruction sequences in both SingleCycle and Pipelined implementations of the processor.